 Kalanchoe laxiflora is from the Crassulaceae family of plants.
-It is native to Madagascar.
+They also call it the Chandelier Plant or Mother of Thousands.
+A succulent plant species native to Madagascar, It is appreciated for its attractive, cascading clusters of tubular orange-red flowers and its ability to produce numerous plantlets along the edges of its leaves.
 John Gilbert Baker (1834-1920) first published Kalanchoe laxiflora in 1886.
 He was an English botanist.
 They also call it Milky Widow’s Thrill.
 It is a perennial subshrub.
 It is succulent.

-It can grow to 20in 50cm tall.
-The leaves are green and have a red margin.
-They are elliptical.
+Kalanchoe laxiflora can grow to 20 in (50 cm) tall.
+The leaves are green and have a red margin, and are elliptical.
 The margins on the leaves turn reddish-purple as they age.
-Kalanchoe laxiflora grows bell-shaped flowers.
-They are orange or peach.
-They appear on tall stems.
+Kalanchoe laxiflora grows bell-shaped flowers, and they are orange or peach and appear on tall stems.
 They require short winter light to encourage flowering.
 Temperatures around 60ºF or 16ºC during the day should be maintained.
 It can drop a bit colder down to 45ºF or 7ºC at night.
 This is ideal to encourage flowering.

 How to grow Kalanchoe laxiflora: